-When on-campus we will meet outside the Science building at 10:00am.
+- When on-campus we will meet in SCI 102 from 10:00am 1:10 pm.
 We will usually be learning skills that help us identify major plant and animal groups, in preparation for id'ing them in the field.

-When on field trips we will meet at 10:30am at the field site.
+Then we will go into the field on campus to practice.
+Some of our on-campus forays will involve gathering data for the Outdoor Campus Collaborative project (see the linked StoryMap for more information). - When on field trips we will meet at 10:30am at the field site.
 Detailed instructions and maps will be made available on Canvas each week.
-In the field we will be exploring a variety of local habitats and the creatures that live there.
-You need to provide your own transportation to field meeting sites.
-They are not all accessible by bus and COVID concerns complicate carpooling.
-Please talk to me if transportation to field trips is a concern.
+In the field we will be exploring a variety of local habitats and the creatures that live there. - You need to provide your own transportation to field meeting sites.
+They are not all accessible by bus and you must manage COVID concerns if carpooling.
+Please talk to me if transportation to field trips is problematic.
 It's important that you are on time to these field trips because we will typically leave promptly, on foot, to explore.
-It's also important that you dress appropriately...plan on rain, wind, cold, and wet feet.

-Bring your journal to every lab and every field trip, and also bring whatever other resources are indicated on the schedule.
+It's also important that you dress appropriately...plan on rain, wind, cold, and wet feet. - Bring your journal to every lab and every field trip, and also bring whatever other resources are indicated on the schedule.
 You will usually bring your trees and shrubs book, and you will always use items from Canvas in lab and sometimes in the field.
 Be sure to download and print these out ahead of time!